NomicFoundation/hardhat/docs/using-ignition-in-hardhat-tests.md

 Requiring **Ignition** within your `hardhat.config.{ts,js}` will automatically inject the `ignition` object as a global variable within **Hardhat** test files.

 The `ignition` object exposes a `deploy` method, that takes a Module as the first argument and an optional configuration object as the second argument.
-Module parameters can be passed under the `parameters` property of the options object:
+Module parameters can be passed under the `parameters` property of the options object, indexed by the `ModuleId`:

 ```js
 it("should allow setting the start count for new counters", async function () {